 1. Does Chicken Soup Make You Feel Better?

 Chicken soup can make us feel warm on a cold evening, help relieve us of the stresses of the day, and even provide bona fide health benefits.
 One important reason why you should have chicken soup when you’re sick is because studies have shown that consuming chicken soup can help reduce the symptoms of upper respiratory infections.
-Warm chicken soup has been show to allow neutrophils to move around the body.
+This is because it slows down the movement of neutrophils.
 Neutrophils are white blood cells that help prevent infection, but also work to increase inflammation and mucus production in your body.

 Chicken soup ingredients provide the body with selenium, vitamins A and C, and various antioxidants to boost the immune system and fight diseases.
-Along with these other benefits, the chicken in the soup is rich in protein that facilitates tissue formation and recovery.
+Along with these other benefits, the chicken in the soup is rich in protein, which facilitates tissue formation and recovery.
 Carbohydrates from the noodles in chicken soup also help because they provide the necessary energy your body needs to help you recover.

 The next time your friend or loved one is feeling under the weather, treat them to a bowl of chicken soup and a good sick day movie for a speedy recovery.
 If you get sick and don’t have anyone to brew up soup for you, let Spoonful of Comfort send a jar of homemade soup straight to your door and discover why chicken soup makes you feel better when you’re sick.
 Order from Spoonful of Comfort today.